futuregrid/manual/doc/source/account.rst

 while you use FutureGrid.
 Thus it is a good idea to read this section more carefully.
 At the end of the section we also provided a mini-FAQ of information that may also be of help for issues you may have overlooked or have not yet been answered.
+Some screencasts about this topic are available in section :ref:`s-screencast-accounts`.

 .. _s-account-terminology: